lblod/toezicht-flattened-form-data-generator/README.md

 ```
 It's important to consider how we want to evolve this service.
 The point is that more and more information included in the `besluit:Besluit` is information we want to act upon.
 Note: We extract only white-listed predicates, to be safe.
 This mainly to cover the 'cross-referencing' use case.
+Note 2: probably once we migrate to forms-v2 a lot of these intermediate steps are going to be simplified a lot.

 ## Related services
 The following services are also involved in the automatic processing of a submission: